hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/monitoring-jobs.md

 ## sacct

-!!! types note ""
-    Use the _sacct_ command to query information about past jobs
+Use the `sacct` command to query information about past jobs

 Syntax